vmware-tanzu-labs/educates-training-platform/docs/project-details/project-overview.md

 Project Overview
 ================

-The educates project is designed to provide a platform for hosting workshops.
+The Educates project is designed to provide a platform for hosting workshops.
 It was primarily created to support the work of a team of developer advocates who needed to train users in using Kubernetes and show case developer tools or applications running on Kubernetes.

-Although educates requires Kubernetes to run, and is being used to teach users about Kubernetes, it could also be used to host training for other purposes as well.
+Although Educates requires Kubernetes to run, and is being used to teach users about Kubernetes, it could also be used to host training for other purposes as well.
 It may for example be used to help train users in web based applications, use of databases, or programming languages, where the user has no interest or need for Kubernetes.

 Overall goals of the project
 ----------------------------